suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 Always strive to write clear, concise code that is easy to understand and maintain.
 Remember that code is read more often than it is written, so aim for readability and modularity.
 Refactor when necessary, embrace reusable components, and avoid premature optimization.
 Also, never underestimate the importance of proper documentation and testing."

 In essence, the art of programming lies not just in making a program work, but in making it work elegantly and efficiently over time, by all those who interact with it.

+# 2024-03-02
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.
+First, determine which tasks are the most important and which can wait until later.
+By prioritizing your tasks in this way, you can make better use of your time and ensure that you complete the critical tasks first.

+Secondly, planning ahead is essential.
+As you begin a new project or task, take the time to plan out the entire process, including the code structure, organization, testing, deployment, etc. Knowing what you need to do and when to accomplish it will prevent you from getting lost in the coding process or spending too much time on unnecessary tasks.
+Planning also helps you stay focused and motivated as you work on a project.